 6) Organic Sauerkraut

 Did you know that 1 tablespoon of raw unpasteurized sauerkraut (like this) can contain more probiotic bacteria than a whole bottle of probiotic supplements?
-Sauerkraut is another natural probiotic rich food because to the fermentation process is great for your gut flora.
+Sauerkraut is another natural probiotic rich food because the fermentation process is great for your gut flora.
 Try getting 1-4 tablespoons of naturally fermented sauerkraut a few times per week.

 7) Organic Coconut milk